Shopify/quilt/packages/rpc/README.md

 });
 ```

-Remember that any function passed between the worker and its parent, including functions attached as properties of objects, must be retained manually if you intend to call them outside the scope of the first function where they were passed over the bridge.
+Remember that any function passed the endpoints, including functions attached as properties of objects, must be retained manually if you intend to call them outside the scope of the first function where they were passed over the bridge.
 To help make this easier, `release` and `retain` will automatically deeply release/ retain all functions when they are called with objects or arrays.

 ### Adaptors